What is the best method to house train a puppy?

 In order to successfully house train a puppy, it is important to utilize the most effective method.
 House training refers to the process of teaching a puppy to eliminate waste properly, primarily by using designated areas.
 This training is essential to prevent indoor accidents and establish proper bathroom habits.
 It requires consistency, patience, and positive reinforcement techniques.
 To discover the most reliable and efficient approach for house training your puppy, continue reading.

-See also How can I train my dog to be more relaxed during trips to the groomer?
+See also How can I train my dog to be less anxious when left alone in the house?

 Best Method to House Train a Puppy: Crate Training